glic3rinu/passlib/docs/new_app_quickstart.rst

     the external M2Crypto package to speed up PBKDF2 calculations, though this is not required.

-.. index:: scrypt; status of
+.. index:: SCrypt; status of

 What about SCrypt?
 ..................